Paul Drechsler

 Paul Drechsler, CBE (born 16 April 1956) is an Irish businessman.
 He is the former Confederation of British Industry President.
-He serves as the Chairman of International Chamber of Commerce and BusinessLDN.
-He was Chancellor of Teesside University until July 2022.
+He served as the Chairman of International Chamber of Commerce and BusinessLDN.
+He has been President of the Society of Chemical Industry since 2022.

 Early life

-Paul Drechsler graduated with a bachelor of science in engineering from Trinity College, Dublin.
+Drechsler graduated with a bachelor of science in engineering from Trinity College, Dublin.

-Business career
+Career

 Drechsler worked for Imperial Chemical Industries for twenty-four years.
 He joined the Wates Group, a private construction firm, in 2004.
-He served as its Chairman and Chief Executive Officer from April 2006 until 2014.
-He served as the Chairman of Bibby Line from 2014-2020.
-He served as Senior Independent Director of Essentra Plc from 2005 until 2015.
-He serves as Non-Executive Director of Greencore Plc and Schroders & Co.
+He served as its chairman and chief executive officer from April 2006 until 2014.
+He served as the chairman of Bibby Line from 2014 to 2020.
+He served as senior independent director of Essentra Plc from 2005 until 2015.
+He serves as non-executive director of Greencore Plc and Schroders & Co.
 Ltd.

 Drechsler was made an Honorary Commander of the Order of the British Empire for services to the construction industry in February 2015.